 - 5.22 We have made a number of changes to the standards based on the comments we received in consultation as summarised below.
-The draft revised standards following consultation can be found in appendix one. - We believe 'patients' is a more appropriate term for the paramedic profession.
-Therefore for consistency in terminology we have decided to remove reference to 'service users' and only refer to 'patients' throughout the standards of proficiency for paramedics including in standards 2.1, 2.3, 2.4, 5.2, 7.3, 8.1, 8.3, 8.5, 8.7, 8.8, 8.9, 9.1, 9.3, 12.2, 12.6, 15.1 and 15.5. - We have made minor amendments to standards 1.3, 1.4 and 4.5 to acknowledge the unpredictable situations or cases a paramedic regularly encounters. - We have made a minor amendment to standard 3.5 to incorporate the importance of reflection and review for improving service user outcomes post critical incident debriefing. - We have made minor amendments to standards 9.4 and 9.5 to broaden and include the 'scope' of operational relationships between paramedics and other health and care professionals and systems. - We have made a minor amendment to standard 13.1 to take account of knowledge and structure of the human body which is specific to the paramedic profession. - We have a made a minor amendment to standard 13.7 to refer to a paramedic using their knowledge and expertise to form differential diagnosis and establish patient management strategies. - We have a made a number of minor amendments to standard 13.8 for clarity including applying reference to knowledge of disease and trauma in developing appropriate treatment plans for patients in a number of settings; and clarifying the role of nutrition in relation to health and illness.

-- We have a made a few minor amendments to standard 13.11 for clarity. - We have made a few minor amendments to standards 14.6 and 14.7 for clarity. - We have made some minor editing amendments to individual standards to correct mistakes and/or omissions.
+The draft revised standards following consultation can be found in appendix one. - We have made minor amendments to standards 1.3, 1.4 and 4.5 to acknowledge the unpredictable situations or cases a paramedic regularly encounters. - We have made a minor amendment to standard 3.5 to incorporate the importance of reflection and review for improving service user outcomes post critical incident debriefing. - We have made minor amendments to standards 9.4 and 9.5 to broaden and include the 'scope' of operational relationships between paramedics and other health and care professionals and systems. - We have made a minor amendment to standard 13.1 to take account of knowledge and structure of the human body which is specific to the paramedic profession. - We have a made a minor amendment to standard 13.7 to refer to a paramedic using their knowledge and expertise to form differential diagnosis and establish patient management strategies. - We have a made a number of minor amendments to standard 13.8 for clarity including applying reference to knowledge of disease and trauma in developing appropriate treatment plans for patients in a number of settings; and clarifying the role of nutrition in relation to health and illness. - We have a made a few minor amendments to standard 13.11 for clarity. - We have made a few minor amendments to standards 14.6 and 14.7 for clarity. - We have made some minor editing amendments to individual standards to correct mistakes and/or omissions.